gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Registered and used dedicated label for TLS Exporter.

-* Added method for uploading a new public key to the Group Manager.
+* Added method for uploading a new authentication credential to the Group Manager.

 * Added resource and method for retrieving the current group status.